SoftwareAG/c8y-docs/content/standard-tenant/managing-permissions-bundle/inventory-roles.md

     }

-You want a user to see only the device management measurements which have a fragment c8y_SignalStrength.
+You want a user to only see the device management measurements which have a fragment "c8y_SignalStrength".

 In the default configuration for inventory roles we need to provide access to all fragments that the measurement has, that is, "c8y_SignalStrength" and "c8y_Temperature".

 <img src="/images/users-guide/Administration/default-roles-inventory.png" alt="Default inventory role configuration">

-Note that if a measurement also contains other fragments types, they must also be added in the inventory role configuration, and they also will be returned in the response.
+Note that if a measurement also contains other fragments types, they must also be added in the inventory role configuration, and they are also returned in the response.

 Otherwise such measurements are not returned because they contain fields to which the user has not been granted access.